Baswich: History

 Holy Trinity Church has complete records of baptisms from 1601 to 1937, of marriages from 1601 to 1974, and of burials from 1601 to 1909.
 They have been transferred to the Staffordshire Records Office for safekeeping.

 Transport

 The western edge of the village is defined by the Staffordshire and Worcestershire Canal and the valley of the River Penk.
 The canal turns to the east and then the south east along the valley of the River Sow to define the northern and north-eastern boundaries.
 The railway line to Stafford cuts across the northern edge of this area, and forms a boundary for the housing.
 Baswich Business Park is sandwiched between the railway and the canal.
 Baswich was the site of a lock which connected the canal to the River Sow.
 The river was made navigable into Stafford, and the River Sow Navigation was operational between 1814 and the 1920s.
+Baswich is served by Chaserider services 826 and from May 2025 will have an additional service 827 after a period of withdrawal.

 Buildings

 Holy Trinity Church is constructed of red brick and ashlar dressings, with a tiled roof.
 The chancel arch dates from the thirteenth century and the lower portion of the tower from the fifteenth.
 Most of the nave and chancel dates from 1740, and the tower was extended in the eighteenth century to house a peal of bells.
 The building is grade II* listed, and contains a painted chest tomb to Brian and Jehanna Fowler, which carries the date 1587.
 The churchyard includes a number of interesting tombs, which are individually listed, including two chest tombs enclosed by iron railings, commemorating members of the Harding family, and a square monument capped by a cornice and urn, dedicated to members of the Salt family.

 Baswich Lane crosses the railway, the canal and two channels of the River Sow.
 St Thomas Bridge carries the lane over the southern channel of the Sow.
 It is an ashlar elliptical-arched bridge, dating from around 1800.
 The canal bridge is made of brick with ashlar dressings, and is a good example of a bridge dating from the opening of the canal in nearly original condition.
 Two other bridges cross from the west of Baswich to the canal towpath, which is on the opposite side of the canal.
 Baswich Bridge is of similar construction to St Thomas Canal Bridge, while Meadow Bridge is a somewhat plainer brick structure.